-The game production for the Argos is decent.
-There is always something going on.
+The game production for the Argos is decent; there is always something going on.
 Before the game, the Argos marketing team offers a tailgate party in Exhibition Place called the Shipyard.
-Tailgating parking spots are also available at $30 apiece and are located both in the Ontario Place parking lot across Lakeshore Blvd, and in a section of the Exhibition Place parking lot.
-Patrons are permitted to bring their barbecues and tailgating paraphernalia, however Ontario’s strict liquor laws prohibit fans from bringing their own alcoholic beverages.
-Beer is sold in the Shipyard and tailgate lots for only $4 per can, which is far better than the $11 inside BMO Field.
+Tailgating parking spots are available at $30 each, and are located both in the Ontario Place parking lot across Lakeshore Blvd and in a section of the Exhibition Place parking lot.
+Patrons are permitted to bring their own barbecues and tailgating paraphernalia, however Ontario’s strict liquor laws prohibit fans from bringing their own alcoholic beverages.
+However, beer is sold in the Shipyard and tailgate lots for only $4 per can, which is far better than the $11 inside BMO Field.

-One of the highlights outside and inside the stadium is the performing of the Argonotes.
-This unofficial band of the Toronto Argonauts does not get the spotlight that they deserve and often are attempting to play over some piped in music over the PA system.
-The Argos should consider making the Argonotes an official part of the game and give them some spotlight time for the entire stadium to hear.
-The Argos Drumline has a presence at times and the Argonaut Cheerleaders are found throughout the stadium selling calendars and performing their dance routines.
-The Argos’ mascot, Jason, does his thing as well and performs with the cheerleaders.
+One of the highlights inside and outside the stadium is the performance of the Argonotes.
+This unofficial band of the Toronto Argonauts does not get the spotlight it deserves, and often attempt to play over music piped in over the PA system.
+The Argos should consider making the Argonotes an official part of the game, and give them some spotlight time for the entire stadium to hear.
+In addition to the Argonotes, the Argos Drumline has a presence at times, and the Argonaut Cheerleaders are found throughout the stadium selling calendars and performing their dance routines.
+The Argos’ mascot, Jason, does his thing as well, at times joining the cheerleaders as they perform.

 Located at Exhibition Place, BMO Field is just west of downtown Toronto proper.
 Although it is still a short trek or long walk downtown, the immediate neighbourhood offers a great deal for visitors.

-Toronto is a fantastic tourist city and there are a ton of things to do in the city.
+Toronto is a fantastic tourist city and there are a ton of things to do here.
 In the immediate area of Exhibition Place there are a couple of options.
-Medieval Times is right on the Exhibition Place grounds and is a popular place to take the kids for a Medieval meal and sport demonstration.
-There are a number of big events that take place at Exhibition Place throughout the year, including the Honda Indy Toronto, Royal Agricultural Winter Fair and Canadian National Exhibition.
-The former location of Ontario Place is on the water immediately south and although it is not running at the moment, the Molson Canadian Amphitheatre still runs in the summer months and offers a number of outdoor concerts and shows.
-To the southwest of Exhibition Place, you will also find Toronto’s beaches and Marilyn Bell Park as well as the current location for the Argonaut Rowing Club.
+Medieval Times is right on the Exhibition Place grounds, and is a popular place to take the kids for a Medieval meal and sport demonstration.
+There are also a number of big events that take place at Exhibition Place throughout the year, including the Honda Indy Toronto, Royal Agricultural Winter Fair, and Canadian National Exhibition.
+The former location of Ontario Place is on the water immediately south and, although it is not running at the moment, the Molson Canadian Amphitheatre still runs in the summer months, and offers a number of outdoor concerts and shows.
+To the southwest of Exhibition Place, you will also find Toronto’s beaches and Marilyn Bell Park, as well as the current location for the Argonaut Rowing Club.
 Following Lakeshore Blvd. to the east you will find major tourist attractions like the CN Tower and Ripley’s Aquarium.
-Shopping is also plentiful to the north, there is lots to see at Harbourfront, and Toronto’s Theatre District is second only to New York.
+Shopping is also plentiful to the north; there is lots to see at Harbourfront, and Toronto’s Theatre District is second only to New York.

-If you are looking for other sporting options, BMO Field is shared with Toronto FC of the MLS and just across the parking lot is the Ricoh Coliseum, home of the Toronto Marlies of the AHL.
+If you are looking for other sporting options, BMO Field is shared with Toronto FC of the MLS, and just across the parking lot is the Ricoh Coliseum, home of the Toronto Marlies of the AHL.
 To the east is the former home of the Argonauts, Rogers Centre, which is home to the Toronto Blue Jays.
-A little further east and you will hit the Air Canada Centre which hosts the Toronto Maple Leafs, Toronto Raptors and Toronto Rock.
-Collegiate sports can be found to the north at the University of Toronto where the Varsity Blues feature basketball, hockey and football among a whole host of other sports.
+Go a little further east and you will hit the Air Canada Centre, which hosts the Toronto Maple Leafs, Toronto Raptors, and Toronto Rock.
+Collegiate sports can be found to the north at the University of Toronto, where the Varsity Blues feature basketball, hockey and football among a whole host of other sports.
 You can also find Ryerson University, where the Rams play basketball and hockey in the former Maple Leaf Gardens.